How to Plan and Launch a Black Friday Campaign: Tips for Brands and Businesses

 Interactive content is a powerful way to boost engagement in the lead-up to Black Friday.
 Use polls, contests, and Q&A sessions to actively involve your audience on social media.

 Encourage user-generated content (UGC) by offering special deals in exchange for content shares.
-This not only boosts engagement but also helps spread the word through your customers’ networks.
-Consider launching a UGC campaign, asking customers to share their Black Friday experiences with your brand, which can also foster trust with new customers.
+This both boosts engagement and helps spread the word through your customers’ networks.

 3. Prepare Email Lists and Automation

-Now is the time to segment your email lists based on customer behavior, such as past purchases and browsing habits.
-Set up automated email sequences for abandoned carts, countdown reminders, and personalized offers to ensure that your communication is timely and relevant.
+Segment your email lists based on past purchases or browsing habits.
+Set up automated sequences for abandoned carts, countdown reminders, and personalized deals to make sure your messages reach the right people at the right time.

 4. Test Your Website